getsentry/arroyo/docs/source/strategies.rst

    :members:
    :undoc-members:

-Collectors
+Batch and Unbatch
 -----------------------------

-Accumulate messages in a buffer and execute an operation on the batch when full
+Accumulate messages into a batch and pass to the next step.

-.. automodule:: arroyo.processing.strategies.collect
+.. automodule:: arroyo.processing.strategies.batching
    :members:
    :undoc-members: